 Certain resources are not required to disclose private, personally identifiable information unless there is cause for fear for your safety, or the safety of others.
-Under Title IX, District Employees (such as psychologists, doctors, and other medical health professionals) who work at the Student Health Services and whose primary job duty is to render medical or counseling care to students and are working within the scope of their professional license or certification are excluded from being Responsible Employees.
+Under Title IX, District Employees who work at the Student Health Services and whose primary job duty is to render medical or counseling care to students and are working within the scope of their professional license or certification are excluded from being Responsible Employees.
 In addition, employees providing administrative support within the Student Health Services are also excluded from the category of Responsible Employees.

-However, please note that while the above mentioned Student Health Services employees are excluded from the category of Responsible Employees under Title IX, some of them may be Campus Security Authorities under the Clery Act and are required to report incidents for statistical purposes.
+However, please note that while administrative support staff in Student Health Services are excluded from the category of Responsible Employees under Title IX, some of them may be Campus Security Authorities under the Clery Act and are required to report incidents for statistical purposes.
 This may be done without disclosing personally identifying information.

-3) A survivor also has the option to decline to notify such authorities.
+- 2) If the survivor chooses, campus authorities may assist a survivor in notifying law enforcement authorities.
+However, please note that if the survivor chooses an El Camino College faculty or manager/administrator for assistance, because they are deemed Responsible Employees under Title IX, the faculty or manager/administrator is also required to report the incident to the Title IX coordinator. - 3) A survivor also has the option to decline to notify such authorities.
 Reporting is your choice.
 If you do not report, try to write down the details of the assault and save them in case you change your mind.
 However, reporting these crimes will allow El Camino College to provide resources to you.
 Whether you report or not, get medical attention for treatment of external and/or internal injuries and test for sexually transmitted diseases and pregnancy.